Northeast Plaza

 Northeast Plaza is a 466000 sqft strip mall-style shopping center on Buford Highway in Brookhaven, Georgia just east of the Buckhead area of Atlanta.

+History

 The center was built in late 1957 and renovated in 1986.
 In the mid-1980s it ranked as the 12th largest retail center in the Atlanta area.

 In the mid-1980s the center was re-branded "Fashion Square" but this was later dropped in favor of the original Northeast Plaza name.

 In 2000, major tenants included a Publix supermarket, a 12-screen theater, China Cabinet and The Avenue.
 At that time, 145000 sqft of the center's space was vacant, and new owners EIG Operating Partnership, who bought the center for $33 million, hoped to fill those vacancies with high-end antique stores and galleries.

 In 2012 the center was primarily occupied by discount and ethnic retailers.
 The largest single space, 56,000 sq. ft., once a J.C.
 Penney catalog store, then a Publix, was until 2011 the Mercado del Pueblo Hispanic supermarket.
 The vacant unit was to be acquired by G-Mart International Foods, a retailer aiming at the Korean-American and other ethnic markets.
 As of January 2013, the store was operating under the "Mercado del Pueblo" branding.
 Other tenants include Family Dollar, Dollar Tree, dd's Discounts, a Goodwill Industries store, Funtime Bowl, Metro Pawn Shop, and Ryan's cafeteria.
 Numerous ethnic restaurants are located in the center including Bangladeshi, Ethiopian, Mexican and Peruvian, as are a bowling alley, St. Joseph's Mercy Clinic, and the Atlanta Ballroom nightclub.